 There are no hard-and-fast rules for determining how many times you need to take your vehicle to a dealership for repair.
 The number of repair attempts you must give the dealership can vary depending on the defect and the circumstances involved.
 There is no set number of formula.

 It depends.
 If your claim is successful (whether through settlement, mediation, or litigation), the two primary remedies available are repurchase and replacement.
 Which option (or options) you have will depend on a number of factors, including how you approach your claim and what the manufacturer is willing to offer.
 While some manufacturers will offer replacement vehicles, you may or may not want to try another one of the manufacturer’s cars, trucks, or SUVs.

 If your vehicle is a lemon and you opt for a repurchase, you will be entitled to a refund of your down payment and any monthly finance payments made to date.
 You will also be entitled to have your vehicle loan paid off in full.
 If you incurred any incidental damages, such as rental car expenses, repair costs, and towing expenses, you will be entitled to reimbursement of these as well.

-Filing a Lemon Law claim should not cost you anything out of pocket.
 California’s Lemon Law includes a provision that makes manufacturers responsible for claimants’ legal expenses, and any damage or mileage deductions (in the case of a repurchase) would come in the form of a reduction in the amount of your repurchase award.